Anu-techy/India-s-Trade-Analysis-in-PowerBI/README.md

  - Analyze the trends in key metrics like Exports, Imports, Trade Deficit

- - Analyze the impact of Economic Factorrs on Trade Deficit.
+ - Analyze the impact of Economic Factors like inflation, population growth, Equity Market performance, FDI and Logistic performance on Indian Trade.

  - Analyze the Critical commodities which are influencing imports and Exports.